Oberleutnant zur See (Crew X/39)

 |Born||30 Jul 1920||Kiel|

-Stegemann became an officer on a "Schnellboot".
-This boat was attacked in the Atlantic by English aircraft, but a part of the crew was rescued.
-After that he was awarded the Iron Cross 1st Class (EK 1).
-He then joined the U-boat arm in October 1941 and became the 2nd Watch Officer on the famous U-106 until August 1943.
-Stegemann then moved to the 27th Flotilla until November when he went through Baubelehrung training in Nov-Dec.
-Briefly a 1st Watchofficer on U-1227 then moved to U-boat commander training from Dec 1943 until Feb 1944.
+Hasso Stegemann began his active service as a Schnellboot (E- or Fast Boat) officer.
+He was one of the survivors after his boat was attacked in the Atlantic by English aircraft, following which he was awarded the Iron Cross 1st Class (EK 1).
+He joined the U-boat arm in October 1941, and served as 2nd Watch Officer on the famous Type XIB U-106 until August 1943.
+He then joined the 27th Flotilla until November, when he took part in Baubelehrung (construction familiarisation) on the Type XIC U-1227 until Dec, after which he briefly served as 1st Watch Officer before U-boat commander training Dec 1943 - Feb 1944.

 Ships hit by Hasso Stegemann